 '''

-virtual void allocate(size t bytes, size t alignment = max align);
+virtual void do allocate(size t bytes, size t alignment);

 '''

-Returns: A pointer to allocated storage (3.7.4.2) with a size of at least bytes and an alignment not less than alignment.
+Returns: A pointer to allocated storage (3.7.4.2) with a size of at least bytes.
+The size and alignment of the allocated memory shall meet the requirements for a class derived from memory_resource ([memory.resource]).

-Effects: If this pool is unable to satisfy the memory request from its own internal data structures, it will call upstream_resource()->allocate() to obtain more memory.
+Effects: If the pool selected for a block of size bytes is unable to satisfy the memory request from its own internal data structures, it will call upstream_resource()->allocate() to obtain more memory.
+If bytes is larger than the largest pool can handle, then memory will be allocated using upstream resource()->allocate().

-Throws: Nothing unless upstream resource()->allocate() throws.
+Throws: Nothing unless upstream_resource() ->allocate() throws. virtual void do deallocate(void p, size t bytes, size t alignment);

 Effects: Return the memory at p to the pool.
-It is unspecified whether or under what circumstances this operation will result in a call to upstream resource()->deallocate().
+It is unspecified whether or under what circumstances this operation will result in a call to upstream resource() ->deallocate().